Commuting

 GPS as an employee tracking tool has been used to address a variety of management concerns.
 The first step to using it responsibly is determining your reason for having it around in the first place.

-Verifying Employee Travel Expenses: Many businesses who have mobile employees will reimburse them for travel expenses that come out of their pocket, such as using their own vehicles for work.
+Verifying Employee Travel Expenses: Many businesses reimburse sales reps and other mobile employees for travel expenses that come out of their pocket, such as using their own vehicles for work.
 In order to do that, though, you need to track the miles they travel to ensure you’re reimbursing them for the correct amount.

 Improving Efficiency for Mobile Employees: Tracking employee travel reveals a lot about traveling habits, popular routes, frequent stops and average time spent traveling.
 With this data, you can better plan the routes employees take, optimize the time they’re spending on the road and eliminate unnecessary travel.